-- --Consultation with campus staff and faculty who serve this area (1) - --Provide drop-in consultation/relationship-building activities for students (e.g., Coffee Talks, Mellow Monday arts and crafts for stress reduction) (1-2) - --Co-lead a support or therapy group for the community (2) - --Provide intake appointments reserved for members of this community, and follow-up appointments as appropriate (1-5) - -- Develop and provide outreach programming (1-2).
+- -- Consultation with campus staff and faculty who serve this area (.5-1) - --Provide drop-in consultation/relationship-building activities for students (e.g., Coffee Talks, Mellow Monday arts and crafts for stress reduction) (1-2) - --Co-lead a support or therapy group for the community (2) - --Provide intake appointments reserved for members of this community, and follow-up appointments as appropriate (4-5) - --Develop and provide outreach programming (1-3).

-5. General Clinical Residency With or Without a Focus on Training: (webadmit name: UCD SHCS GC)
+5. General Clinical Residency With or Without a Focus on Training: (APPA CAS WebAdMIT name: UCD SHCS GC)